Morabaraba/python-liquibase/README.md

 But the extra sauce is in the Extentions.

+### Presentation

+For some basic reasoning and example of usage see the [Google Docs Presentation](https://docs.google.com/presentation/d/e/2PACX-1vTE2Fy6_bf8W8MNeTb7zAJZB9kDskGlmi5_Ld5ZRR8kk8n1yjFy1k1e2TISaDpoOXrWe8LZjItGvjEU/pub?start=false&loop=false&delayms=60000) at the end there is also a Northwind continuous integration example.

 ### Extentions

 `liquibase.ext.diff` and `liquibase.ext.update` contain helper functions to use [`diffChangeLog`](http://www.liquibase.org/documentation/diff.html) and [`updateSQL`](http://www.liquibase.org/documentation/command_line.html#database-update-commands) more easily.